-The easiest way of getting a ticket to an Argentine football game is probably to purchase a ticket online.
+The easiest way of getting a ticket to an Argentine football game is probably to purchase a ticket online from an agency.

-Purchasing the tickets this way is a full tour that includes a guide and transport to and from the stadium.
+Purchasing the tickets this way is a full tour that includes a bilingual guide and football expert and transport to and from the stadium.

 The only downside with this method is that prices will be marked up from the cost at stadium counters.
 Considering exchange rates, even with such a mark up, this might just be the most convenient approach because getting tickets from the source can be an exercise in frustration.

 Due to the popularity of their teams, prices to Boca and River games are by far the most expensive.
 Suffice to say, because only ‘socios’ or ‘team members’ can purchase tickets, it is now impossible to buy Boca tickets the conventional way, and almost impossible for River tickets.
 Visitors will have to go through an agency unless you have a local friend that is a member and can get you tickets.